mkashani-phd/BLEWBAN_Dataset/README.md

 ## How to access dataset
 Python tools in this repository provide a user-friendly access to the dataset stored in a **MongoDB database**.
 To use this dataset you don't need to download the raw files (22GB) and locally manage them.
-MongoDB database can easily run queries in multiple languages even on online platform such as google colab.
-Supported languages can be found [here](https://www.mongodb.com/languages). [here](https://colab.research.google.com/drive/1MDBT2rkZK7mvF0-5CpkBp85WYFNymxvO?usp=sharing) is an example of how to perform a query and store the results in a Pandas data frame on a google colab!
+MongoDB database can easily run queries in multiple languages even on online platforms such as Google Colab.
+Supported languages can be found [here](https://www.mongodb.com/languages).

+An example of how to perform a query and store the results in a Pandas data frame on a Google Colab is available [here](https://colab.research.google.com/drive/1MDBT2rkZK7mvF0-5CpkBp85WYFNymxvO?usp=sharing)!

 ### Installing requierments
 ```python